 Personally identifiable information about you will be maintained during the time you are a client, and for the required time thereafter that such records are required to be maintained by federal and state securities laws, and consistent with the CFP® Board Code of Ethics and Professional Responsibility.
 After this required period of record retention, all such information will be destroyed.

 Federal Regulations permit Burt Wealth Advisors to share limited nonpublic information with certain entities including nonaffiliated custodians/brokerage firms in order to execute securities transactions on your behalf or with your accountant or lawyer in order to discuss your financial situation.
-We may also share your nonpublic information with parties acting at your request and on your account.
+We may also share your nonpublic information with parties acting at your request and on your account or to carry out certain aspects of financial planning.
+If you wish to opt-out of disclosure of your personal information to any nonaffiliated third parties, for purposes other than permitted or required by law, you may opt-out by contacting us.
+See “Contact Us” below.

 Internally, we limit employee access to nonpublic information only to those who have a business or professional reason for knowing.